By Guest Blogger Rebecca Reich, age 12

 - I fold my clothes, so I can see what I have and fit more in my cubbies.

 - I pick a spot for my stationery, my flashlight, and books.
-I put things back in their places, so I can find them.
+I put things away, so I can find them.

-- I put my laundry away as soon as I get it.
-Otherwise, it could get dirty before I wear it.
+- I put my laundry away as soon as I get it, so it doesn’t get dirty before I wear it.

-- I keep track of the clothes my friends borrow from me.
-That way, I can make sure everything gets returned to me.
+- I write down what my friends borrow from me, so I can make sure everything gets returned to me.

 - I don’t put wet clothes in my laundry bag or cubbies.
 Otherwise, everything will smell.

-Even though I do all that, when my mom comes into my bunk on visiting day, she can’t help herself…she rearranges and refolds EVERYTHING!
-And soon enough it’s time to come home and watch her UNPACK!
+Even though I do all that, when my mom comes into my bunk on visiting day, she can’t help herself… she rearranges and refolds EVERYTHING!
+And when I come home, she washes everything and folds it again!